-The Top 100 have been identified through Council records and have been invited to participate in the program, which launched at the Kingscliff Beach Bowls Club on Wednesday 18 July.
+The Top 100 have been identified through council records and have been invited to participate in the program, which was recently launched at the Kingscliff Beach Bowls Club.

 The launch highlighted examples of water-saving measures and projects, including testimonials from businesses that have already taken water-saving measures.

 Council’s demand management program leader Elizabeth Seidl said the measures will provide savings in a variety of areas.